 Next round closing date:

-If you would like to apply for more than £50,000,
+If you would like to apply for a large grant,

 please contact us first to discuss your idea.